2021 Vault Rankings

 About Goodwin Procter LLP

-Founded in Boston more than a century ago, Goodwin has grown to more than 1,000 lawyers in 10 offices throughout the U.S., Europe, and Asia.
-The firm focuses on working with clients in the financial, private equity, real estate, technology, and life sciences industries.
+Founded more than a century ago, Goodwin has grown to more than 1,200 lawyers in 13 offices throughout the U.S., Europe, and Asia.
+The firm has adopted what it calls a “capital-meets-innovation platform” through which the firm advises both innovators and investors in the financial, private equity, real estate, technology, and life sciences industries.

 In 1912, Harvard classmates Robert Goodwin and Joseph Procter ran into each other in the street and decided to start a law practice together, opening Goodwin & Procter later that year.
 Two years later, the founders helped a sardine packing company issue preferred stock but later discovered the company financials were fabricated.
 They took out a $30,000 loan to buy back all outstanding shares at face value and established an ethical standard for their new firm.
 Fraud would play another key role in the early days of the firm when Robert Goodwin served as the bankruptcy referee who sorted out the original Ponzi scheme—the one perpetrated by Charles Ponzi himself.